-This library guide provides an overview of what a systematic review is and how senior librarians in the Library Academic and Research Services team can help students and researchers at the Australian Catholic University during a systematic review process.
-This guide focuses on systematic reviews in the health sciences setting as well as social sciences.
+This library guide provides an overview of what a systematic review is and how librarians can help students and researchers at the Australian Catholic University during a systematic review process.
+This guide focuses on systematic reviews in the health sciences and social sciences disciplines.

 A systematic review is a review of a clearly formulated question that uses systematic and reproducible methods to identify, select and critically appraise all relevant research, and to collect and analyse data from the studies that are included in the review.
-A systematic review can be either quantitative or qualitative.
+A systematic review can be either quantitative or qualitative or both.

 Systematic reviews are an approach used in health, education and social policy (as part of evidence based policy or practice).
 It's much more than a literature review; it follows a strict methodology which means it's transparent, rigorous and replicable.

 A quantitative systematic review will include studies that have numerical data.
 A qualitative systematic review derives data from observation, interviews, or verbal interactions and focuses on the meanings and interpretations of the participants.
 It will include focus groups, interviews, observations and diaries.